egalli64/clj-intro/README.md

 #### b. seq functions
     e1. more on using the map function e2. assoc
-    e3. reduce to map a map
+    e3. reduce for mapping
+    e4. reduce for filtering